 – For a private version of this tour send us an e-mail at email@example.com

-- Then we complete the circle tour back to Breiðdalsvík driving over the mountain road Breiðdalsheiði.
-There we can see a 100 years old road construction by the side of the modern road.
+Then we complete the circle tour back to Breiðdalsvík, driving over the mountain road Breiðdalsheiði.
+There, we can see a 100-year-old road construction by the side of the modern road.

 In Jórvík, we visit abandoned farms, which give a glimpse into how regular Icelanders used to live in the late 19th to early 20th century as well as being in an important geological site and displaying delightful flora during summertime.

 After that, we visit the Flögufoss waterfall and from there on the Beljandi waterfall.
 To arrive at those waterfalls, we do some trailing on rough roads, and after we visit Beljandi waterfall, we cross the river below it at a point where there are no bridges.